Canon 4000D vs Olympus E-PL8

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (1080/30p).

 Beyond body and sensor, cameras can and do differ across a range of features.
 For example, the 4000D has an optical viewfinder, which can be very useful when shooting in bright sunlight.
 In contrast, the E-PL8 relies on live view and the rear LCD for framing.
+That said, the E-PL8 can be equipped with an optional viewfinder – the VF-4.
 The following table reports on some other key feature differences and similarities of the Canon 4000D, the Olympus E-PL8, and comparable cameras.

 One difference between the cameras concerns the presence of an on-board flash.
 The 4000D has one, while the E-PL8 does not.
 While the built-in flash of the 4000D is not very powerful, it can at times be useful as a fill-in light.The E-PL8 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 4000D does not have a selfie-screen.